Jiwonleeeee/Jiwonleeeee.github.io/_talks/pain-auc.md

 location: "Cincinnati"
 ---

-The area-under-the-curve (AUC) is a common measure to quantify continuous variables recorded over time.
+R codes used for this project are posted [here](https://github.com/Jiwonleeeee/Pain_AUC/tree/main/AUC_functions) The area-under-the-curve (AUC) is a common measure to quantify continuous variables recorded over time.

 Check these papers: